emanuelefirmani/get-git-english/docs/obiettivo_5.rst

 The other two particularities are ``fast-forward`` and ``octopus merge``.

-But you fin it better  to show them immediately with examples
+But I find it better to show them straightaway with examples

 ``merge``
 =========